gclcodeguy/golfsocialapp/README.md

 As a user I want to be able to post text and pictures, so I can share my recent golf rounds or general thoughts / memes in the golf space.

+As a user I want the option to use a dark mode, so that I can pick the best setting for my eyesight.

 As a admin user I want to be able to delete any post, so I can moderate content and protect users from spam and abusive content.